LillianLuzinsky/gracias2/README.md

 I took the idea from hardcopy gratitude diaries.<br>
 The concept is pretty basic but can have a powerful positive effect.
-The simple habit of reflecting on what you’re grateful for can actually lead to a happier, more content life. <br>
+The simple habit of reflecting on what you’re grateful for can actually lead to a happier, more content life.
-All it takes is a few moments of your time and a gratitude journal to record your thoughts.<br>
+All it takes is a few moments of your time and a gratitude journal to record your thoughts.<br><br>
 This app, however, goes one step further. it also allows the person to think about not only events that made them happier, but also the people and to be more mindful in showing appreciation to such people.

-# Deployment
+## Deployment
   - Heroku: https://gracias3.herokuapp.com/

-# Features!
+## Features!
-- Expenses
+  - Login or Sign Up
-    - Create, edit, and categorize them.
+  - Journal page, where you can submit your answers to each question of the app.
-    - Sort by date, name them, and never forget where you ended up spending that spare change.
+  - History page, where you can read, edit or delete your diary entries in a calendar format.

 - Categories
     - Categorize your expenses with custom our pre-defined categories.